hackerschoice/hackerschoice.github.io/segfault/faq/winscp/index.md

 ```
 echo $SF_FQDN
 ```
-Change tabs to the winSCP screen, and enter the result as hostname.
+Change tabs to the winSCP screen, and enter the result of the code above as hostname.
 For me it came out to sg.segfault.net, and that is what I have entered in the hostname tab.

 Username is `root`